darrenleak/climanager/README.md

---init                Setup the config file by asking a few questions --shell               Allow you to update the shell setting in the config --profile             Allow you to update the profile setting in the config --commandFiles        Allow you to update the command files in the config --commandFilesAppend  Allow you to append to the command files in the config.
+--init                Setup the config file by asking a few questions --shell               Allow you to update the shell setting in the config --profile             Allow you to update the profile setting in the config --commandFilesAppend  Allow you to append to the command files in the config.
 Use the absolute file path.
 --commandFilesRemove  Allow you to remove from the command files in the config.
 Use the absolute file path.
---listCommands        List all the actions --viewConfig          Print out the current config file --help                Shows help, what you are seeing now :)
+--listActions         List all the actions --viewConfig          Print out the current config file --help                Shows help, what you are seeing now :)
 ```